Tranquillizers, Sedatives and Hypnotics: Forensic Analysis

 Other hypnotics.
 Chloral hydrate (the original "Mickey Finn"), glutethimide (largely obsolete), methaqualone (Mandrax, listed under the NDPS Act).

 Tranquillizers (major).
 Phenothiazines (chlorpromazine, promazine, thioridazine, fluphenazine) and butyrophenones (haloperidol).
-Dopamine D2 antagonists rather than GABA-A drugs, but NTA groups them under this bullet.
+Dopamine D2 antagonists rather than GABA-A drugs, but examiners groups them under this bullet.
 Colour-screen reagent for this group is FPN or Forrest, not Zwikker.

 The screen-then-confirm workflow

-The Indian SFSL workflow for a suspected sedative-hypnotic mirrors the signs, symptoms and antidotes of common poisons workup.
+The Indian SFSL workflow for a suspected sedative-hypnotic mirrors the signs, symptoms and antidotes of common poisonsworkup.
 Viscera or biological fluid is extracted via the classical pH-controlled liquid-liquid pulls (acidic, neutral, alkaline), and the concentrate runs through a layered screen before hyphenated-instrument confirmation.

 Colour (spot) tests.
 A microgram of dried extract on a porcelain spot plate gets a drop of reagent.
 The classical barbiturate trio is Zwikker (cobalt nitrate plus isopropylamine, violet), Koppanyi-Zwikker (same chemistry, modified order of addition) and Dille-Koppanyi (cobalt acetate plus isopropylamine, blue-violet).
 Cobalt complexes the deprotonated barbiturate ring.
 For phenothiazines, FPN (ferric chloride plus perchloric plus nitric acid) gives a deep red with chlorpromazine and most ring-substituted phenothiazines; Forrest is a close variant.
 Screens are sensitive but not specific; a negative does not exclude the class.

 TLC.
 Silica gel 60 F254 with chloroform-methanol mobile phase (90:10 to 80:20), UV-254 visualisation, then iodoplatinate (brown-purple) or Dragendorff (orange-red) spray.
 Rf plus visualisation colour discriminates the class.
-The book chapter on acidic, neutral and alkaline drug analysis covers the planar separation.
+The book chapter on acidic, neutral and alkaline drug analysiscovers the planar separation.

 Immunoassay screening.
 ELISA, EMIT and CEDIA kits with class-level monoclonal antibodies.
 The BZD kit cross-reacts poorly with clonazepam, lorazepam and 7-aminoflunitrazepam, so a negative immunoassay never closes a stupefying-substance case.

 Confirmation: GC-MS, LC-MS-MS, HPLC-DAD.
 GC-MS in EI mode handles free, thermostable drugs (phenobarbital, secobarbital, diazepam, chlorpromazine).
 BZDs often need BSTFA silylation for clean GC peaks, which is why LC-MS-MS with electrospray has largely replaced GC-MS for the class.
 LC-MS-MS also catches the glucuronide metabolites (oxazepam-glucuronide, lorazepam-glucuronide) that dominate in urine.
 HPLC-DAD with library spectral match is a defensible secondary confirmation.
-The
+The hyphenated techniques chaptercovers the instrument detail.

 Colour-test cheat sheet